CabrilloRoboticsClub/tiny_hawk/hello/README.md

     Make sure the list items are comma separated

 #### Publisher:
-1. Add a timer to the publisher.
+1. Add a timer to the publisher's constructor.
 The timer specifies how frequently the nodes will publish messages
     1. Initialize the timer
         ```py
         self.create_timer(0.5, self.pub_callback)